 Both dogs respond best to positive reinforcement training, so be sure to research and utilize it.
 No dog should be exposed to harsh treatment or training techniques.
-But especially not powerful dogs such as these, because mixing the two can create dangerous dogs.
+This is especially true for powerful dogs such as these because mixing the two can create dangerous dogs.
 Find out what motivates your pooch the best.
 The Bully is likely to be motivated by treats, and Pitbulls will be motivated by most things, including toys.

 Both dogs crave human companionship.
-And as much as they deserve it and we would love to, it isn’t possible to spend 24/7 with them.
+As much as they deserve it, and we would love to, it is not possible to spend 24/7 with them.
 It’s advised to crate train all dogs, but especially those prone to suffering from separation anxiety.
 Find the right Pitbull-sized dog crate, as all dogs crave shelter.
-We’d also bet your ‘mean’ Pitbull-type pup will take his favorite toys in there too.
+We will also bet your ‘mean’ Pitbull-type pup will take his favorite toys in there too.

 Both of these dogs enjoy good canine health, especially Pitbulls.
 The Pitbull enjoys an average lifespan of 12 to 16 years, compared to the Bully, who enjoys 9 to 13 years.
 Like all dogs, both of these guys are prone to certain health conditions more than others.
-Feeding your pup the best quality food, keeping them fit, and attending regular health check-ups will extend their years for sure.
+Feeding your pup the best quality food, keeping them fit, and attending regular health check-ups will extend their lifespan and increase their quality of life.

 Like many other dogs, Pitbulls are predisposed to hip dysplasia.
 This is a congenital condition that occurs when the hip socket and the upper thigh bone do not sit as they should.
 This can cause the hip to dislocate and heighten the chance of painful arthritis in later life.

 Another health issue to look out for is skin conditions.
 The most common are ichthyosis, demodectic mange, zinc-responsive dermatosis, and irritations caused by allergens.
-They aren’t usually serious but need investigating to improve quality of life.
+These are not usually serious but need investigating to improve a dog’s quality of life.